tranquilitynode/elements-federation/README.md

 - `--rpcuser`: rpc username
 - `--rpcpassword`: rpc password
 - `--id`: federation node id
+- `--walletpassphrase`: Wallet pass phrase, used if the node's wallet is encrypted
+- `--nnodes`: The number of block signing members of the federation, the n parameter in an m-of-n block signing script
+- `--nsigs`: The number of signatures required for a valid block, the m parameter in an m-of-n block signing script
+- `--blocktime`: Target time between blocks, in seconds (default: 60)
+- `--redeemscript`: Block signing script
 - `--msg_type`: Messenger type used.
 Possible values: 'kafka', 'zmq' (optional, default='kafka')
 - `--nodes`: List of node ip/domain names for zmq only
 - `--hsm`: Flag to enable signing with HSM